Spo-ck/Air-Quality-Aerosol-VOC-Sensor-and-Alarm/README.md

 ## Limit Values

 In my design I used the value of 1000 ppm eCO2 and 150 ppb TVOC as limits for an alarm of the Sensor System.
-These limits mark the boundary condition for unobjectionable indoorair, above the limits the airquality is questionable, but not infectious.
+These limits mark the boundary condition for unobjectionable indoorair, between 1000 ppm and 2000ppm CO2 and between 150 ppb and 1300 ppb TVOC the airquality is questionable.
+Above these limits the Airquality is not directly infectious, but hygienically inacceptable.
 I got these values from the following sources:

 * [Umweltbundesamt CO2 Grenzwerte in Innenräumen](https://www.umweltbundesamt.de/sites/default/files/medien/pdfs/kohlendioxid_2008.pdf)
 * [Air-Q TVOC Limits](https://www.air-q.com/messwerte/voc)